-- a) Must employ a Contractor's Surveyor who must: - i. meet the competency requirements as specified in the relevant categories under Section 2.4.3 of the TMR Surveying Standards, Part 1, and - ii. have the minimum years of experience as specified in the relevant categories under Section 2.4.3 of the TMR Surveying Standards, Part 1.
+- a) Must employ a Contractor's Surveyor who must: - i. meet the competency requirements as specified in the relevant categories under Section 2.4.3 of the TMR Surveying Standards, Part 1, and

-b) The Contractor's Surveyor must direct and supervise all surveys and must be authorised to discuss and resolve technical surveying related issues on Site.
+- ii. have the minimum years of experience as specified in the relevant categories under Section 2.4.3 of the TMR Surveying Standards, Part 1. - b) The Contractor's Surveyor must conduct and/or direct and supervise all surveys as prescribed under the Supervision requirements in Section 2.4.3 of the TMR Surveying Standards and must be authorised to discuss and resolve technical surveying related issues on Site.